UltraSuite/ultrasuite-doc/docs/download.md

 		...
 ```

 Please see the list of speakers of each of the datasets, if you are interested in downloading data from single speakers.
+Each speaker directory will contain four data types: waveforms (`.wav`), prompts (`.txt`), ultrasound data (`.ult`), and ultrasound parameters (`.param`) .

 To simulate the process, you can run `rsync` with the flag `--dry-run` and get an estimate for the amount of data.